legumeinfo/pandagma/README.md

                         This is used for picking representative IDs+sequence from an orthogroup, when this annotation is among those with the median length for the orthogroup.
-                        Otherwise, one is selected at random from those with median length. work_dir - Working directory, for temporary and intermediate files.
+                        Otherwise, one is selected at random from those with median length.
 ```

 ## Example run for the pangene workflow <a name="pangene_example"></a>